About Grandview Alpaca Fiber Studio and Our Alapca Fiber

 The Story Behind It All

 From 1998 to 2017 I had a colorful alpaca herd at my farm in Mexico, MO, as they come in 22 shades from beige to black with 20 shades in between..
 During that time I raised and boarded as many as 80 alpacas.
 We would shear them once a year in mid to late April as their fiber can grow as much as a quarter of an inch each month.
 Nursing and pregnant mothers produce less fiber as most of their energy goes into producing milk for the cria who nurse for approximately 6 months.
 Their fur coats can be very thick and overly warm during our hot summer months and could possibly cause heat stroke if they were not sheared, especially on the dark alpacas.
-In Peru, Chili and Bolivia they live in the high Andes Mountains where it is cool during the day and cold at night.
+In Peru, Chili and Bolivia they live in the high Andes Mountains where it is cool during the day and cold at night and most are sheared ever other year.
 In Chili and Bolivia you see more colored alpacas.
 Their fiber is mostly hand spun and made into apparel by the natives.
-In Peru the herds are mostly all white as their fleece is sold to large fiber mills dyed and processed into colorful clothing.
+In Peru the herds are mostly all white as their fleece is sold to large fiber mills, dyed and processed into colorful clothing.
 Peru’s economy is mainly alpaca and pima cotton mills that turn their finished goods into luxurious clothing.

 I use all their fiber and send most of it out to get processed as hand spinning, carding and washing fiber is time consuming and labor intensive.
 I generally now work only with raw unwashed alpaca fiber when I am wet felting or hand spinning.
 Wet felting actually washes the fiber as one works with it.
 After I’ve spun yarn I wash it.
 It is much easier that way.
 I get my baby alpaca fiber and fine adult fiber spun into yarn and roving from a fiber mill in Kansas.
 When the yarn returns from the processor I rewash and permanently moth proof it.
 My rug yarn is processed in Texas and Iowa.
 It is made from the coarser fiber on the upper leg, chest and on the lower sides of the alpaca.
 Tennessee and Iowa also turn my seconds into batting which I use for felting projects.